-Anti-fouling Coating
+Anti-fouling Paint

-Surfaces exposed to salt water that do not interlock, must be covered with anti-fouling coating.
-Use a water-based anti-fouling coating made for transducers only.
-Never use ketone-based paint, since ketones can attack many plastics possibly damaging the transducer.
-Brush on anti-fouling coating every 6 months or at the beginning of each boating season.
+Aquatic growth can accumulate rapidly on the sensor's surface reducing performance within weeks.
+Surfaces exposed to salt water that do not interlock, must be coated with anti-fouling paint.
+Use water-based antifouling paint only.
+Never use ketone based paint, since ketones can attack many types of plastic possibly causing damage to the transducer.
+Apply paint every 6 months or at the beginning of each boating season.